 A better way forward

-Let’s say Susan walked into Viive’s office and asked for support.
-What support could be provided to her?
 We can talk to her about Personal Support Workers and caregivers who could assist her mother so that she wouldn’t have to be there as often.
-We can ensure that her mother, if still lucid and capable to do so, has in place a Will, Power of Attorney for Personal Care and Continuing Power of Attorney for Property.
+We can ensure that her mother, if still lucid and capable to do so, has in place a Will, Power of Attorney for Personal Care, and Continuing Power of Attorney for Property.

 We can listen, support, encourage, listen again, and then listen some more.
-We can recommend that she talk openly with her daughter about the stress of caring for her mother and even ask the daughter for her help in this process.
-We can recommend lawyers, accountants, financial advisors, real estate agents and more to ensure that the transition for her mother out of her family home goes smoothly and efficiently as possible.
-All of this strategy and implementation can be provided.
+We can recommend that she talk openly with her daughter about the stress of caring for her mother, and even ask the daughter for her help in this process.

 However, do you see the big piece of the puzzle that’s missing?

 All we can really do to support Susan personally, is listen to her.
 We can alleviate some “symptoms” of the stress, but not all of it.
 The main issue is that a plan was not put in place before her mother reached the age of 80.
 If Susan is stressed and anxious, so too will Lizzy and Meredith feel this way.
-It’s a ripple effect.
-If the person who is emotionally regulating and supporting others is not emotionally regulated and secure herself, her own stress and anxiety will “rub off” on those around her.
-As soon as something happens to Susan, it’s like dropping a stone in a lake.
-It ripples out and it hits all the other people in her life, including the two members of two very distant generations, that require her attention and support.

-At Viive, we’re here to help you protect yourself and your family from this vicious cycle.
-You don’t have to shoulder the burden of caregiving alone — and neither do your children, or their children after them.
 We’ll help you put together an Aging & End of Life Plan that can meet your and your relatives’ needs.
 Nobody has to suffer to ensure that your older relatives and children are taken care of.
 All it takes to get started is a quick call with us.

 A better future for our kids

-Women take on the brunt of all family-relations issues.
-They are most commonly the child taking care of a parent instead of their brothers.
-They may not get appointed as POAs, but you can bet that they are the child who visits the most, inconveniences themselves to support their aging parents and receives little to no support in the process.
-Women are strong, self-sufficient, empathetic, supportive beings who deserve to take care of others and themselves to the best of their ability.
-Society needs to start supporting women (and men) better in this process and we need to figure out how to do it soon.
+Women are strong, self-sufficient, empathetic, supportive beings who deserve to take care of others and themselves.
+Society needs to start supporting women (and men) better in this process, and we need to figure out how to do it soon.

-We owe it to future generations to change our society’s Canadian-style norm of not talking about money, aging and death.
+We owe it to future generations to change our society’s Canadian-style norm of not talking about money, aging, and death.
 Take a minute to imagine what will happen if we don’t.